codelibs/fess-docs/en/10.2/admin/general-guide.rst

 :::::::::::::::::::

-Specify default labels on search pages.
+Specify default labels on search pages. e.g. "role:admin=label1" is that users which has admin role use labels1 as default labels.

 Default Sort Value
 ::::::::::::::

-Specify default sort order on search pages.
+Specify default sort order on search pages. e.g. "role:admin=content_length.desc" is that users which has admin role use content_length.desc as default sort order.

 Popular Word Response
 ::::::::::::::